webplatform/docs/css/properties/clear/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=none
-|Description=No constraint on the box's position with respect to floats.
+|Description=May have adjacent floats on both the left and right sides.
 }}{{CSS Property Value
 |Data Type=left
 |Description=Requires that the top border edge of the box be below the bottom outer edge of any left-floating boxes that resulted from elements earlier in the source document.